 The announcers, technicians and support staff at Village Radio are all volunteers.
-They are not only New Zealanders and Maori but from all parts of the world, England, Ireland, U.S.A., Canada and the Philippines.
+They are not only New Zealanders and Maori but from all parts of the world.
 The technical members maintain the equipment and operate the turntables and mixing panel whilst the announcers compile and present their own programmes based on the easy listening format of the 20's to the 90's, from recordings stored at Village Radio.

 Each announcer compiles their own unique programme.
 We do not operate a rotating pre-recorded programme as in other stations.
 On average, the Volunteers spend 100 hours per week giving their time to enrich the lives of listeners, many of whom are house-bound.